20 things to do in Brisbane under $20

 10. Skate up a storm at IceWorld

 Hot outside?
 Sounds about right.
 Escape to the indoor ice rinks at Acacia Ridge or Boondall for a sneaky summertime skate on ice.
-It’s $17 per person and $1 for skate hire.
-If you're a bit of a cheap skate (get it?!), it's just $11 on Tuesday nights to take to the ice to work on your triple axel.
+It’s $20 per person and it comes with skate hire.
+If you're a bit of a cheap skate (get it?!), it's just $12 on Tuesday nights to take to the ice to work on your triple axel.

 11. Tuck in at Eat Street Northshore